matthieukhl/bookbot/README.md

 3. A summary report is displayed in the console with these insights.

 ## Usage
-Download the full content of Frankenstein book here: [Frankenstein](https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt)
+Download the full content of Frankenstein book [here](https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt)

+Ensure the text file is located in the `books/` directory and named `frankenstein.txt`

 Run the application from the command line using the following command:
 ```bash
 python3 main.py
 ```

-Ensure the text file is located in the `books/` directory and named `frankenstein.txt`